legion-core/Zero-OS/README.md

 ---

-### 2. Why is X package not a part of Zero OS ?
+### 2. Why is X package not a part of Zero-OS ?

-A. Zero OS by default aims to be lightweight & headless.
+A. Zero-OS by default aims to be lightweight & headless.
 If you feel X package provides functionality or a use case that will benefit everyone, you are free to make an issue or PR, but there is no guarantee that it will be accepted.

 ---

-### 3. Why does Zero OS ship X package instead of Y ?
+### 3. Why does Zero-OS ship X package instead of Y ?

-A. Zero OS usually follows freedesktop standards or the most popular package for that use case.
+A. Zero-OS usually follows freedesktop standards or the most popular package for that use case.

 ---

-### 4. Does Zero OS follow Upstream Fedora Desktop Defaults ?
+### 4. Does Zero-OS follow Upstream Fedora Desktop Defaults ?

 A. Not always.
-For example, Zero OS uses PPD (not finalized yet) instead of upstream tuned, as PPD is a freedesktop standard.
-Similarly, Zero OS doesn’t ship nano as default; default is vim, etc.
+For example, Zero-OS uses PPD (not finalized yet) instead of upstream tuned, as PPD is a freedesktop standard.
+Similarly, Zero-OS doesn’t ship nano as default; default is vim, etc.

 ---

-### 5. How can I contribute to Zero OS ? and why do my builds fail in fork ?
+### 5. How can I contribute to Zero-OS ? and why do my builds fail in fork ?

 A.

-* There are multiple ways to contribute to Zero OS:
+* There are multiple ways to contribute to Zero-OS:

   1. Open an issue and attach fix as an attachment (only for minor/QoL fixes)
   2. Fork, commit, pull request

 * But note:

-  * All build/workflow builds will fail because your fork lacks the cosign key (this is to protect integrity/security of Zero OS project)
+  * All build/workflow builds will fail because your fork lacks the cosign key (this is to protect integrity/security of Zero-OS project)

 * Fix for this: